johniwasz/whetstone.chatgpt/README.md

 - Embeddings
 - Moderations

-Pending features:

-- Handling streamed responses

 ## Completion

-ChatGPT Completions use [models](https://beta.openai.com/docs/models) answer a wide variety of tasks, including but not limited to classification, sentiment analysis, answering questions, etc.
+ChatGPT Completions use [models](https://beta.openai.com/docs/models) to answer a wide variety of tasks, including but not limited to classification, sentiment analysis, answering questions, etc.

 ### Completion Quickstart

-This shows a direct useage of the text-davinci-003 model without any prompts.
+This shows a direct useage of the __text-davinci-003__ model without any prompts.

 ``` C#
 using Whetstone.ChatGPT;